Logo Lock-Ups

 Location Lock-ups

 Currently, campus location signage and branding vary, but will soon be updated to this consistent treatment.
-The location lock-up treatment can only be used for locations that function as a campus or named convening space and not for an individual building within an existing campus.
+The location lock-up treatment can only be used for locations that function as a campus or standalone named convening space and not for an individual building within an existing campus.
 For individual buildings on an existing campus (eg. Imagine Center on the Homewood Campus) see guidelines for building signage.

 Just as with all official logo files, the proportions of location lock-ups must not be altered.
 Only use official files provided by University Communications.